lilirulez1/Lunaris-Script/README.md

 If you want to know more about how this interpreter works, or how you could go about bug fixing it, I have two resources for you:
 1. [Crafting Interpreters](https://craftinginterpreters.com/a-tree-walk-interpreter.html)
 2. [Github Repo](https://github.com/munificent/craftinginterpreters/tree/01e6f5b8f3e5dfa65674c2f9cf4700d73ab41cf8/java/com/craftinginterpreters/lox)
+   - This contains the original code for the interpreter, written in Java
+   - Best for bug fixing; Cross reference what could be causing issues with the original code

 If you have discovered a bug and fixed a bug, post your .rbxmx file in the aforementioned channel so the interpreter can be patched.